-When there are stepchildren in a marriage the first thought that comes to mind is whether the children would accept the new parent.
-Once that hurdle is passed and basic acceptance happens it’s the beginning of a constant process of understanding, love and compromise that sometimes becomes a stressful and difficult process if people are not on the same page.
+When there are stepchildren in marriage, the first thought that comes to mind is whether the children would accept the new parent.
+Once that hurdle is passed, and essential acceptance happens it’s the beginning of a constant process of understanding, love and compromise that sometimes becomes a stressful and challenging process if people are not on the same page.
 We jot down the reasons that lead to stepchildren issues.

 1. Different parenting style

 You might find that your partner is going overboard in pampering his kids by taking them to expensive restaurants and buying them whatever they ask for.
 He does this usually out of guilt that he broke up the family.
 On the other hand, you want to see more discipline in the house.
 At times like this, you will find yourself dealing with a spoiled stepchild and his tantrums.
 He could start resenting you as well.
 To avoid such situations, you need to have a talk with your partner and come to a consensus about how to behave with the kids.